petermacp/mlw.public.health.group/README.md

   - Try not to send WhatsApp messages about work outside of work hours.
     This can be intrusive, and impact upon work-life balance.
   - Don’t send personal/non-work messages to your work WhatsApp groups.

+*Slack* We have Slack Workspace (MLW Public Health Research) for communicating about work - please feel free to start a new channel for your study.

 *Calendars*